Welcome to the Career Services of Columbia College. Career Services will support Columbia College students in all their career and employment needs.

 - Create and find networking opportunities for students

 Contact your Columbia College Career Advisor, Linus Leow, at [email protected] or drop by Student Services (Room 220) on Tuesday – Saturday if you are feeling unsure about your career options.
+Set up and book an appointment here.

 Why Get New Skills and Experience?